bentonwong/react-redux-rails-api-fitness-log/README.md

 # README

-Fitness Log React Redux Client Side Application with a Backend Rails API by Benton Wong
+Fitness/Health Log React Redux Client Side Application with a Backend Rails API by Benton Wong

-This application is a React Redux application to log daily fitness activity.
+This application is a React Redux application to log daily health/fitness activity.
 Users can log food, workouts, weight, and any comments providing context to that particular entry.

 Data is persisted to a separate Rails API running concurrently.